CIEP guidelines for local group coordinators

 Are there official rules for CIEP local groups?

-Section 4 of the CIEP by-laws sets out the general regulations for CIEP local groups.
-You can access these by going to About the CIEP: Important documents.
+Section 7 of the CIEP Regulations sets out the general rules for CIEP local groups.
+You can access these by going to the Governance section.

-In addition, the CIEP has certain obligations around issues such as accessibility and VAT on events, and guidelines on these are in progress, but you should contact the community director if you have any immediate enquiry in the meantime.
+The CIEP also has certain legal responsibilities, including around issues such as data protection, accessibility and VAT payable on any income, and guidelines on these are in progress.
+Should you have any immediate enquiry, please contact the community director.

 What help and support is available to me as the local group coordinator?